 This project aims to document the mass tattooing of the Manchester bee, following the terrorist attack at Manchester Arena.
 It is a collaboration between the University of Manchester, Belle Vue Productions, photographer Emma Freeman and curator and oral historian Jen Kavanagh.

-For more information about any aspect of this research, please contact:
+For more information about any aspect of the Manchester Together Archive’s research programme, please contact:

 Dr Kostas Arvanitis